 Historically, the arterial line waveform has appeared in the exam in several forms.
 The trainees have at one stage been expected to discuss broadly what sort of information can be derived from it (Question 30.2 from the second paper of 2013).
+In the Part One, Question 2 from the first paper of 2019 asked about the information which can be derived from arterial waveforms.
 Questions regarding the change of the waveform depending on its position in the vascular tree have also appeared (Question 11.1 from the first paper of 2010).
 More often, the college will produce an arterial waveform tracing with some abnormality (eg. AF with loss of atrial kick, or respiratory "swing" ) and then ask the trainee to identify the abnormality and give four causes.

 This chapter is a brief summary of the relevant arterial line related material to aid revision for the Part II exam.
 However, the bulk of detailed notes on arterial line insertion and waveform interpretation is in the Part I revision resources, mainly because it seemed like a fundamental piece of basic ICU knowledge which belongs somewhere in the early part of training.